andrew-w-ross/expect/readme.md

 This is just a type definition for the excellent [expect](https://github.com/mjackson/expect) library.

-It's suggested that you install these definitions using the [typings](https://github.com/typings/typings) definition manager.
+I suggest installing this definition using the [typings](https://github.com/typings/typings) definition manager.